DEVCOM Commanding General highlights Army Transformation and Armaments Innovation during Picatinny Arsenal visit

 |0

-This work, DEVCOM Commanding General highlights Army Transformation and Armaments Innovation during Picatinny Arsenal visit [Image 4 of 4], by Eric Kowal, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, DEVCOM Commanding General highlights Army Transformation and Armaments Innovation during Picatinny Arsenal visit, by Eric Kowal, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-DEVCOM Commanding General highlights Army Transformation and Armaments Innovation during Picatinny Arsenal visit